spajus/ruby-gamedev-book/02_why_ruby.md

 When it comes to game development, everyone will tell you that you should go with C++ or some other statically typed language that compiles down to bare metal instructions.
-Or that you should go with a full blown game development platform like Unity.
+Or that you should go with full blown game development platform like [Unity](http://unity3d.com/).
 Slow, dynamic languages like Ruby seem like the last choice any sane game developer would go for.

 A friend of mine [said](https://twitter.com/mmozuras/status/476240137199054848) "There's little reason to develop a desktop game with Ruby", and he was absolutely right.
 Perhaps this is the